EuroIntervention 2022;17:1053-1060. DOI: 10.4244/EIJ-D-20-01293

-Aims: To determine the mechanism by which PVR leads to worse outcomes.
+Aims: The aim of this study was to determine the mechanism by which PVR leads to worse outcomes.

-Methods: 1,974 intermediate-risk patients who received TAVR in the PARTNER 2 trial and registries were grouped by PVR severity.
+Methods: A total of 1,974 intermediate-risk patients who received TAVR in the PARTNER 2 trial and registries were grouped by PVR severity.
 Clinical and echocardiographic outcomes were compared.